-Originally the former municipal gas factory of Maastricht was built in 1912 to replace an earlier gas factory build in 1858.
+this building, originally maastricht’s municipal gas factory, was built in 1912 to replace the city’s earlier gas factory located close by.

 first technical drawings (1912) for the gas-factory planned with a steel construction